 4.2.7 NG-RAN to 3GPP UTRAN 5G-SRVCC

+4.2.7.1 General

+Service continuity to UTRAN is supported only for the voice component of an IMS Session or IMS Emergency Session and only when both the UE and the network support 5G-SRVCC.

 For facilitating session transfer (SRVCC) of the voice component to the CS domain, the IMS multimedia telephony sessions needs to be anchored in the IMS.

-For 5G-SRVCC from NG-RAN to UTRAN, AMF first receives the handover request from NG-RAN with the indication that this is for 5G-SRVCC handling, and then AMF sends the forward relocation request with 5G-SRVCC handling indication to MME_SRVCC together with STN-SR and C-MSISDN.
+For 5G-SRVCC from NG-RAN to UTRAN, AMF first receives the handover request from NG-RAN with the indication that this is for 5G-SRVCC handling, and then AMF sends the forward relocation request with 5G-SRVCC HO Indication to MME_SRVCC together with STN-SR and C-MSISDN.
 This MME_SRVCC then triggers the SRVCC procedure with the MSC Server enhanced for SRVCC via the Sv reference point.
 AMF is aware of which PDU session is used for IMS session based on the DNN.
 The MSC Server enhanced for SRVCC then initiates the session transfer procedure to IMS and coordinates it with the CS handover procedure to the target cell (as in other SRVCC cases).
 MSC Server enhanced for SRVCC then sends PS-CS handover Response to MME_SRVCC, which includes the necessary CS HO command information for the UE to access the UTRAN.
 MME_SRVCC sends the forward relocation response message including this information to AMF.
 AMF sends the Handover Command to NG-RAN and NG-RAN sends the Handover Command to UE.

 After UE moves to UTRAN and AMF receives the forward relocation complete, AMF requests PDU session release for all the PDU session.